Panda7122/MumeiWebSite/README.md

 ## how to use?

-before that, make sure you're already downloaded nodejs
+before that, make sure you're already downloaded nodejs download it with git or zip unzip it if you download it like zip

 1. open terminal
 2. move to this floder